OHM-Protocol/ohm-documentation/whitepaper/ohm-technical-whitepaper.md

 UBI is powered by:

 - Returns from regenerative investments.
-- Protocol fee income and impact markets (see below).
+- Protocol fee income and impact markets (see §5.5).
-- Potential external philanthropic inflows (e.g. VPO).
+- External philanthropic inflows (e.g. VPO in §5.3).

 Key ideas: